VoidRunner87/mydu_pve_mod/README.md

 [Encounters Setup OLD](Documentation/EncountersSetup.md)

-# Roadmap - Not in Order
+# Roadmap - Not quite in Order

 * ~~Enhanced/Scriptable Wreck Experience~~
 * ~~NPCs that Shoot Back and have scriptable behaviors~~
 * Factions and Influence - Like Elite Dangerous
 * User Interface
-* Warp Gates
+* Second Pass on NPCs and Wreck Experience